-Public transportation is likely the best way to get to the Italian Market.
-Taking the Broad Street line and getting off at either Lombard or Ellsworth and walking to the Italian Market works as does taking any number of buses.
+Public transportation is likely the best way to get to the festival.
+Guests could take a number of buses or the Broad Street line and get off at either Lombard or Ellsworth and then walk.

-Should you drive, there are parking lots at Christian and 8th streets, Kimball and 8th streets, and many others.
+Parking lots are located at Christian and 8th streets, Kimball and 8th streets, and many others.

-For more information about the 9th Street Italian Market Festival, click the button below.
+For more information about the 9th Street Italian Market Festival, including a list of participating vendors and scheduled events, click the button below.

 Book the Visit Philly Overnight Hotel Package for stays through June 15, 2018 and get FREE hotel parking as well as a $25 We ♥ 13th Street restaurants gift card, a $25 CHeU Noodle restaurants gift card, a $25 gift card to R2L, a free cheesesteak from Campo's and a $10 Lyft credit.